Hierarchical Embedded Bayesian Additive Regression Trees: Applications Results

+where we have $n_j = 150$ for all 5 groups and $(a, b, c, d)$ are randomly sampled from a $N(0, 3^2)$.
+This experiment uses 10 different train and test sets as our cross-validation setting \citep{refaeilzadeh2009cross}.

-To this simulated dataset, we apply four different algorithms (LME, Bayesian LME, Standard BART and HE-BART) to the 30 train sets and make predictions for the 30 test sets.
-In Figure \ref{sim_data}, we can see that HE-BART produces the smallest root mean squared errors for both the train and test sets, as its averages are the closest to zero.
-The RMSE tables shows this in numbers, with empirical confidence intervals, confirming that HE-BART produces the lowest values for the 30 test sets.
-In the same figure, we also have the comparison between the sampled values for $\sqrt{k_1/\tau}$ and its corrresponding true value, using the $k_1$ and $\tau$ used in the simulation.
-We observe that the this empirical density is also centered on its true value, reinforcing the previous conclusion.
+To these simulated datasets, we apply three different algorithms (LME, Standard BART and HEBART) to the 10 training sets and make predictions for the 10 testing sets.
+In Figure \ref{simulated_data}, we can see that HEBART produces the smallest root mean squared errors for both the train and test sets, as its averages are the closest to zero, followed by LME and standard BART.
+We also observe that HEBART has the least varying RMSE values on the test set, implying there is less uncertainty around the predictions for new data.

+In a second simulation setting we create $y$ with a direct HEBART structure, by first sampling a $\mu$ value for each terminal node, along with one $\phi$ value for each group within the created terminal nodes, where $\tau_{\mu} = 3, \tau_{\phi} = 3$ and $\tau = 1$.
+The tree structure uses the sum of two simple trees, which are both based on two covariates $(X_1, X_2) \sim \text{Normal}(0, 1)$, and uses the previously sampled parameters to create the simulated response $y$.
+By splitting the simulated covariates $X_1, X_2$ at random points, we sample $n = 1000$ values as